mare5x/chargehockey/README.md

      Desktop (Application):
        _Main class_: com.mare5x.chargehockey.DesktopLauncher
-       _Working directory_: path_to_project\android\assets
+       _Working directory_: path_to_project\assets
        _Use classpath of module_: desktop

-  4. Copy assets/LEVELS/CUSTOM into android/assets/LEVELS/CUSTOM to use custom levels.
+  4. Copy `raw_assets/LEVELS/CUSTOM` into `assets/LEVELS/CUSTOM` to use custom levels.

 ### Project structure

 Supported projects (_gradle_): desktop and android.

-  * ./assets : contains all the _raw_ assets.
+  * `./assets` : contains all the actual packaged assets, whereas `./raw_assets` contains all raw assets.

-    Use the levels in CUSTOM/ for consistent benchmarking.
+    Use the levels in `CUSTOM/` for consistent benchmarking.

-    To generate PNGs from SVGs use the python script in assets/gdx-texturepacker-4.7.3/svg2png.py.
+    To generate PNGs from SVGs use the python script in `assets/gdx-texturepacker-4.7.3/svg2png.py`.

-    To generate texturepacks use gdx-texturepacker.
+    To generate texturepacks use `gdx-texturepacker`.

-    To copy levels to the android/assets/ folder use: assets/LEVELS/levels.py.
+    To copy levels to the `assets/` folder use: `raw_assets/LEVELS/levels.py`.

-  * ./android : android project.
+  * `./android` : android project.

-    ./android/assets : contains the actual packaged assets.
-    ./android/src    : android specific source files.
+    `./android/src`    : android specific source files.
-    ./android/res    : launcher icons.
+    `./android/res`    : launcher icons.

-    AndroidManifest.xml is important!
+    `AndroidManifest.xml` is important!

     **Note**: using proguard and app bundles.
 Google Play app signing.

-  * ./core : source code shared by all projects.
+  * `./core` : source code shared by all projects.

-    ChargeHockeyGame.java contains an abstract class which is subclassed and run by platform specific projects (android and desktop).
+    `ChargeHockeyGame.java` contains an abstract class which is subclassed and run by platform specific projects (android and desktop).

-  * ./desktop : desktop project.
+  * `./desktop` : desktop project.

-    ./desktop/src : desktop specific source files.
+    `./desktop/src` : desktop specific source files.